Google the term Israeli martial arts and you get over 1.7 million pages.

 For the purpose of this article we will concentrate on pivotal pieces of information commonly disseminated, their place in Israeli martial arts history, and the informations relationship to what some call the new “upstart” Kapap.

-Following are five links to web information about Israeli Martial Arts from five different organizations.
+Following are a few links to web information about Israeli Martial Arts from different organizations.
 The information tells the same basic story, with only slight variations.

 All of these “histories” condense Israeli Martial Arts history and in so doing they distort history, creating misleading impressions of the historical events they describe.
 Some of the “histories” are simply ignorant of real history, others omit important facts that don’t fit the story they are trying to tell.